albuch/sbt-dependency-check/README.md

-dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true
+dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNSPAnalyzerUrl | Sets the URL to the Node Security Platform (NSP) API.
+If not set uses default URL. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true